- Publications & Resources

 59, 5: 718-735.

 Adaptive management and water security in a global context: Definitions, concepts, and examples.
-In press.
+2016.
 Varady, RG, A Zuñiga-Teran, G Garfin, F Martín, and S Vicuña.
 In press.
 Special issue of Current Opinion in Environmental Sustainability, "Environmental Change and Assessment," ed. by GM Garfin, M Wilder, and R Merideth.

 Metrics for assessing adaptive capacity and water security: